Information is the new currency. And it’s essential to accelerating innovation.

 Topics we’ll explore:

-- Open data – Leveraging what exists and applying new analytics
+- Data – Leveraging what exists and applying new analytics

-- Open government – Managing through collaboration with constituents
+- Government – Managing through collaboration with constituents

-- Open research – Encouraging public access to and new applications of scientific discoveries
+- Research – Encouraging public access to and new applications of scientific discoveries

 Who should attend: